rugbyprof/4883-Software-Tools/Assignments/A03/README.md

 - A summary of the game stats can be found in: `["2009102505"]["home" or "away"]["stats"]`.
 - Individual player stats are located under `["2009102505"]["drives"][X]["plays"][Y]["players"]` where `X` = `drive-number` and `Y` = `play-id`.

 Here is an example play in a drive.
 Each player involved in a play is listed in the "players" array.
+If the stat is associated with a player, then the players id will be the "key" to the stat, otherwise it will be an integer.
 The `statId` describes what they did.
 In this play we have three stats:

-- `statId` : 3 = First down.
+- `statId` : 3 = First down associated with no one.
-- `statId` : 79 = Solo Tackle.
+- `statId` : 79 = Solo Tackle associated with "00-0023501" or "O.Atogwe"
-- `statId` : 10 = Rushing Yards
+- `statId` : 10 = Rushing Yards associated with "00-0024245" or "J.Addai"

 ```json
 "3068": {